MYRMIDON-Security/MYRMIDON-Detection-Lab/README.md

 I wanted to do alerts, but I ran into the paywall on Elastic.
 So, I got Elastalert2 up and running.

 Now I have Sigma rules written and firing.
-Next project is to get alerts sent to email, Discord, etc.
+Alerts are firing to my private Discord server via webhook now.

 - **Engine**: ElastAlert2 (open-source, runs on Windows)
 - **Backend**: Elasticsearch 9.0.1 (Basic license)